Blue whale: Size

 The average length of sexually mature female blue whales is 72.1 ft for Eastern North Pacific blue whales, 79 ft for central and western North Pacific blue whales, 68–78 ft for North Atlantic blue whales, 83.4–86.3 ft for Antarctic blue whales, 77.1 ft for Chilean blue whales, and 69.9 ft for pygmy blue whales.
+Length measurements of blue whales in the Gulf of California suggest a mean length of 20.49 m and a maximum length of 29.01 m, which is comparable to Northeast Pacific blue whales.